 Your Dog Is Always Talking

 Dogs communicate constantly through body language.
-The problem is that most humans either miss the signals entirely or misinterpret them.
-A wagging tail does not always mean happy.
-A yawn does not always mean tired.
-And a dog showing its belly is not always asking for a rub.
+The problem is, most people miss the signals entirely.
+A wagging tail doesn't always mean happy.
+A yawn isn't always a sign of fatigue.
+And showing a belly?
+That's rarely a request for rubs.

 Tail Positions and What They Mean